garden-archipelago/garden-archipelago.github.io/index.md

 # Littoral Reforestation

 Indonesia is home to 23% of the world’s mangrove forests.
 Deforestation in the last 50 years has caused it to lose 40% of those vital forests.
-We are reinvigorating native forests through targetted interventions.
+We are reinvigorating native forests through targeted interventions.
+Contact us to find out how you can participate.